-Water quality swales are channels providing conveyance, water quality treatment, and flow attenuation of stormwater runoff.
+Water quality swales are vegetated channels providing conveyance, water quality treatment, and flow attenuation of stormwater runoff.
 Water Quality Swales provide pollutant removal through vegetative filtering, sedimentation, biological uptake, and infiltration into the underlying soil media.
 Both wet and dry water quality swales can be implemented with the appropriate type being dependent upon site soils, topography, and drainage characteristics.
 Water quality swale stormwater practices work best with well-drained soils that encourage infiltration as part of the water quality treatment approach.
-Recommended cross section of water quality swales includes a 3⁄4 - 1'' stone sub base covered with Type A native soils and vegetation.
+Recommended cross section of water quality swales includes a /4 - 1" stone sub base covered with Type A native soils and vegetation.

 A variety of shrubs, grasses, and ground covers are acceptable vegetation in both sun and shade conditions for the above mentioned stormwater technologies.
-Vegetation should designed to maximize pollutant removal and contribute to native ecological systems and selected based on its tolerance to flooding and its ability to survive with little or no fertilizers and pesticides.
-This vegetation should preferably be native, but at very least not be invasive.
+Vegetation should be designed to maximize pollutant removal and contribute to native ecological systems and selected based on its tolerance to flooding and its ability to survive with little or no fertilizers and pesticides.
+This vegetation should be native, as it is adapted to the local climate and grows well without fertilizer.

-Roadside water quality swales paired with country drainage provide increased water quality benefits, mimic the natural landscape, are highly compatible with LID design, have minimal impact on wildlife and reduce driving hazards by keeping stormwater flows off of the roadway surface.
+Roadside water quality swales paired with country drainage provide increased water quality benefits, mimic the natural landscape, are highly compatible with LID design, have minimal impact on wildlife and reduce driving hazards by keeping stormwater flows off the roadway surface.